Border bases and order ideals: a polyhedral characterization: The order ideal polytope

-\end{defn} To obtain a finite dimensional polytope, we bound the degree of the monomials by $\dim \pring / I$.
+\end{defn} To obtain a finite dimensional polytope, we bounded the degree of the monomials by $\dim \pring / I$ from above.
 This bound is large enough to contain all occurring monomials as we will see below.
-In a first step we relate the order ideal polytope with order ideals.
-From now on, let \(\Lambda(I)\) denote the set of order ideals (that support a border basis) of a zero-dimensional ideal \(I\).
-If $\oi \in \Lambda(I)$ we call $\oi$ \emph{admissible} (for $I$). \begin{thm} Let \(I\) be a zero-dimensional ideal.
-There is a bijection between the set $\Lambda(I)$ of its order ideals and the set of integral points of the order ideal polytope of \(I\).
+In a first step we relate the order ideal polytope with admissible order ideals.
+Recall that \(\Lambda(I)\) denotes the set of admissible order ideals, i.e., order ideals supporting a border basis of a zero-dimensional ideal \(I\).

+\begin{thm} Let \(I\) be a zero-dimensional ideal.
+There is an explicit bijection \(\xi\) between the set $\Lambda(I)$ of admissible order ideals of \(I\) and the set of integral points of the order ideal polytope \(P(I)\) of \(I\).
 The bijection is given by

-\begin{proof} In fact, we will see that the order ideal polytope is defined exactly to this end.
-Obviously, the order ideals consist of monomials of degree smaller than the dimension \(d\) of the factor \(\pring / I\), so restricting to these monomials is permissive.